 How do I tell if banana bread is done?

 Start testing your bread about 10 minutes before you think it will be finished.
-Use a toothpick or knife to check the center of the bread before removing it from the oven.
-If it comes out clean or with a few crumbs on it, the bread is done.
-If there is batter on it, continue baking for another 5-10 minutes.
+Use a toothpick or knife to check the center and sides of the bread before removing it from the oven.
+If the bread is done, it should come out with a few moist crumbs on it.
+If there is raw batter on it, continue baking for another 5-10 minutes.

 Should I cover banana bread when baking?